tedhudek/poplink/README.md

 "popLink.remoteBasePath": "https://docs.microsoft.com/windows-hardware/drivers/"
 ```

-Note the double backslash required on the local path.
+Note the double backslashes required in the local path.

 We recommend binding the `poplink` command to a hotkey.
 Press F1 and choose `Preferences: Open Keyboard Shortcuts File` and add a block like this:

 ```
  { "key": "f10",